istio/istio.io/content/en/news/releases/1.8.x/announcing-1.8/change-notes/index.md

 A new option, `--plaintext`, has been created for testing without tokens.
   ([Issue #24905](https://github.com/istio/istio/issues/24905))

-- **Added** istioctl commands may now refer to pods indirectly, for example 'istioctl dashboard envoy deployment/httpbin' ([Issue #26080](https://github.com/istio/istio/issues/26080))
+- **Added** istioctl commands may now refer to pods indirectly, for example `istioctl dashboard envoy deployment/httpbin` ([Issue #26080](https://github.com/istio/istio/issues/26080))

 - **Added** `io` as short name for Istio Operator resources in addition to `iop`.
   ([Issue #27159](https://github.com/istio/istio/issues/27159))

-- **Added** `--type` for `istioctl experimental create-remote-secret` to allow user specify type for the created secret
+- **Added** `--type` for `istioctl experimental create-remote-secret` to allow user specify type for the created secret.

 - **Added** an experimental OpenShift Kubernetes platform profile to `istioctl`.
 To install with the OpenShift profile, use `istioctl install --set profile=openshift`.
  ([OpenShift Platform Setup](/docs/setup/platform-setup/openshift/))([Install OpenShift using `istioctl`](/docs/setup/install/istioctl/#install-a-different-profile))

-- **Added** istioctl bug-report generates an archive of Istio and cluster information to assist with debugging.
+- **Added** `istioctl bug-report` generates an archive of Istio and cluster information to assist with debugging.
   ([Issue #26045](https://github.com/istio/istio/issues/26045))

 - **Added** New command `istioctl experimental istiod log` to enable managing logging levels